Rangarig/MK312WIFI/README.md

 Included is an example C# implementation, that can be used in a unity project.
 Most existing implementations should be really easy to adapt to this WiFi version.

 To make things configuration free the firmware replies to specific broadcast UDP packet, so the software can automatically determine the IP address of the interface.
 A single TCP port is used for the actual communication with the device.
 At any time, only one client can be connected.
+You can also use the web interface for simple control.

 You can see a connection by the radio LED lighting up and then flashing as communication is in progress.